Introduction

 A workflow recipe is one-to-many with conditional logic: "When phone call ends, IF caller is new lead, THEN create HubSpot contact AND send Slack alert to sales AND book Calendly appointment AND send SMS confirmation.
 IF caller is existing customer, THEN update CRM record AND notify account manager."

-The power is in the multi-step automation.
-Zapier now supports 8,000+ app integrations and serves 3 million+ businesses precisely because workflows handle complex processes that would otherwise require manual intervention.
+The power is in multi-step automation.
+2.2M+ businesses use Zapier precisely because workflows handle complex processes that would otherwise require manual intervention.

 Common Recipe Components (Triggers, Actions, Conditions)